dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 </File>

-When a pre-existing relation of these types is detected, a `REFRESH` [command](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-ddl-refresh-full.html) is issued.
+When dbt detects a pre-existing relation of one of these types, it issues a `REFRESH` [command](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-ddl-refresh-full.html).

 ### Limitations

-As mentioned above, support for these materializations should be considered experimental.
+As mentioned above, support for these materializations in the Databricks adapter is still limited.
 At this time the following configuration options are not available:

 * Specifying a refresh schedule for these materializations
 * Specifying `on_configuration_change` settings.

-Both of these configuration settings are expected to be supported in the near future.
+These configuration settings will be supported in the near future.